ehgeraldo/Rossmann_Store_Sales/README.md

 #  Step 04.
 Data Filtering:

 Filter rows and select columns that do not contain information for modelling or do not match the scope of the business, such as predict sales for a closed store.

+#  Step 05.
+EDA Exploration Data Analysis:

+Analysis of each variable separately and, and the relationship with the response variable.
+And validation of hypotheses created at the beginning of the project to gain insights.